artur-burlak/toDoApp/README.md

 - Create Task, Delete Task, Mark as "Done"
 - Imitation of "Settings" sreen with notification options using Redux
 - Bottom-Tab navigation between screens
+- All tasks are stored in Realtime Firebase Database

 ## Run it locally